 To change these attitudes and end violence against women for good, we need to stop it from happening in the first place.
 This is called primary prevention.
 The best way to prevent violence against women is to promote gender equality.

-Free from is Victoria's strategy to prevent family violence and all forms of violence against women.
+is Victoria's strategy to prevent family violence and all forms of violence against women.
 This strategy aims to prevent violence before it starts.
 We do this by addressing disrespect and inequality where Victorians live, work, learn and play.

 What you can do